Fencing & Outdoor Structures Calculators

 Fastest budget workflow

-3. Estimate costs using a planning price per foot (varies by region/material).
+3. Estimate costs using a planning rate or per-unit assumption.

-4. Adjust for gates, corners, slope, and site complexity.
+4. Adjust for gates, corners, slope, excavation, drainage, and site complexity.

-Use this checklist to avoid the most common planning mistakes that lead to delays, rework, or under-ordering.
+Use this checklist to avoid common planning mistakes that lead to delays, rework, or under-ordering.

 These mini-guides show common planning workflows and which calculator to use at each step.